yandex/yandex-tank/README.md

 Gregory Komissarov's [firebat](https://github.com/greggyNapalm/firebat-console) - test tool based on Phantom

 Andrey Pohilko's [loadosophia](http://loadosophia.org/) - service for storing and analysing performance test results

+[Jenkins](http://jenkins-ci.org/) An extendable open source continuous integration server that may be used to automate test execution.

+[Graphite](http://graphite.readthedocs.org/en/latest/overview.html) is an enterprise-scale monitoring tool, use it to store your test results and render graphs.

 ![Yandex.Metrics counter](https://mc.yandex.ru/watch/17743264)